 Farm Camp has a “no electronics” culture that keeps technology out of the daily camp experience for campers and staff.
 It is important that staff understand and support this core value, and are comfortable separating themselves from their cell phones.
 Staff members may only use personal cell phones during their time off, away from campers (in the staff lounge or off site) though I will note that most phone carriers will not have reception anyways.
 When staff are on duty, cell phones are stored and charged in the staff lounge or tent.
 Staff may not carry cell phones on them while on duty or have them at any time.

 The staff lounge at camp has 2 computers available for use only during time off.
 These computers are connected to the internet via satellite and, unfortunately, reception is slow.
 The computers work fine for email and social networking sites but are NOT fast enough for streaming music or video.
 The internet is not finite and can run out so we caution restraint with how much Facebook, Instagram or Snapchatting you do.

 Although most of the summer our temperature stays between a comfortable 60 – 85 degrees Fahrenheit, the beginning of the summer is typically more chilly.
 Though rain is rare, fog is not and can definitely make your things damp overnight.
-Staff members will need a warm sleeping bag and warm clothes to keep comfortable at night (an extra blanket wouldn’t hurt).
-Also it is important to bring long sleeved clothing and a winter hat (California gets cold too!).
+Staff members will need a warm sleeping bag and warm clothes to keep comfortable at night (an extra blanket wouldn’t hurt) as the temperature can dip below 49 degrees at night.
+Also, it is important to bring long-sleeved clothing and a winter hat (California gets cold too!).